-This Ang Lee’s visual masterpiece, ‘Life of Pi’ was touted to be unachievable on screen, given its technical challenges including the CGI aspects and the survival story coupled with it.
-With Mr Lee accomplishing the unachievable, complete with critical reviews on the outcome of the movie as one of the best visual stunners to date, the movie revolves around the “forced” adventure of “Pi” Patel, a 16-year-old kid who has set sail to Canada along with his family and a bunch of zoo animals, for his father is determined to move there in order to sell their animals from the zoo that they were running in Pondicherry.
+Ang Lee‘s masterpiece, ‘Life of Pi’ was considered to be unfilmable, given its technical challenges including the CGI aspects and its intense survival story.
+But Lee managed to turn it into one of the most enthralling film experiences of all time.
+The movie revolves around the “forced” adventure of “Pi” Patel, a 16-year-old kid who is set sail to Canada along with his family and a bunch of zoo animals, for his father is determined to move there in order to sell their animals from the zoo that they were running in Pondicherry.
 While they’re onboard the freighter, a storm takes the ship down, with only Pi remaining on a lifeboat along with a bunch of wild animals – notably an orangutan, a zebra, a hyena and a tiger.
-The rest of the movie is practically a jostle between him and the harsh nature and the animals and the mysterious phenomena that no one could explain in words.
+The rest of the movie is practically a jostle between him, the harsh nature, the animals and the mysterious phenomena that no one could explain in words.
 A scintillating, immortal adventure, this one.

 Read More: Best Toddler Movies of All Time